 This map was introduced in the first 1540 edition of Munster's Geographia.
-It remained in each edition of that work, and was included in all editions of Munster's Cosmographia until 1578, after which point the double-page maps of the long-lived work were replaced and updated.
+It remained in each edition of that work and was included in all editions of Munster's Cosmographia until 1578, after which the double-page maps of the long-lived work were replaced and updated.
 German editions of Cosmographia are well represented in institutional collections.
-The separate map appears frequently in OCLC, although only one example of this 1574 state appears there.
+This example is variant 15, according to Betz, and is typographically consistent with examples from the 1574 German edition of Cosmographia.
+The separate map appears in OCLC, although only one verifiable example of this 1574 state is cited.
 The map appears on the market from time to time.

 CartographerS